brunolemos/micro-oauth/README.md

 ### Finish setup

-To make this work you have to set the authorization callback URL of [your application on GitHub](https://github.com/settings/developers) to whatever URL `now` gave you:
+To make this work you have to set the authorization callback URL on the provider website to whatever URL `now` gave you:

 ![Authorization callback URL: 'your-url.now.sh'](https://cloud.githubusercontent.com/assets/7525670/22621592/95546272-eb27-11e6-80f3-6a2cd556d319.png)

 ### Error handling

-In case an error happens (either by the service or on GitHub) the user will be redirected to the `REDIRECT_URL` with the `error` query param set to a relevant error message.
+In case an error happens on the server, the user will be redirected to the `REDIRECT_URL` with the `error` query param set to a relevant error message.

 ## Development